willzywiec/dissertation/README.md

 # Dissertation

-These scripts combine a Bayesian network with a deep feedforward neural network for the purpose of assessing the risk and consequences of a criticality accident occurring in a (Category III) nuclear facility.
+These scripts combine a discrete Bayesian network with an ensemble metamodel, comprised of several densely connected, feedforward neural networks, for the purpose of formulating estimates of process criticality accident risk.

-Everything is run from **vessel.R**.
+Everything is run from **vessel.Rmd**.

 ## Prerequisites
 MCNP6.2
-FREYA
+ENDF/B-VII.1 Nuclear Data

 ## R Packages
 bnlearn
 caret
-graph
+ggplot2
 igraph
 keras
+magrittr
 parallel
 scales